cai-sper/leaflet-challenge/README.md

 ### Pop-up Information

-Hover over any marker to view detailed information about the earthquake, including:
+Click on any marker to view detailed information about the earthquake, including:

 - Location
 - Date and time